JakubHeba/jakubheba.github.io/SLAE/Shell-Reverse-TCP/index.md

 ```
 <p style="text-align: justify;">In addition, in order to call the system call, in most cases you will need to set the appropriate arguments (system calls should be treated as a function) in the correct registers and order.</p>

-Processor registers can be used as "containers" for arguments.
-In the case of system calls, it looks like this:
+<p style="text-align: justify;">Processor registers can be used as "containers" for arguments.
+In the case of system calls, it looks like this:</p>

 - EAX is responsible for the system call identifier
 - EBX holds the first argument
 - ECX holds the second argument